 Professional mixing engineer with musical and academic background in Musicology and Media Studies.

 I'm a professional mixing engineer, and I hold a Bachelor degree in Musicology, Media Studies and American Studies.
-This relevant in regard to my role as a mixing engineer in as far as it has informed me how to approach music not only on a technical but also on an intellectual level.
+This is relevant in regard to my role as a mixing engineer in as far as it has informed me how to approach music not only on a technical but also on an intellectual level.

 I put a strong emphasis on communication and transparency during the working process with my client.